e-lie/hugo_cursus_janvier2020/content/02 - Docker/3-tp_volumes-et-reseaux.md

 # change network name to moby-network and add a schematics for clarity
 # Add explanation on redis functionning (in RAM db => create a dump.rdb file only used when restarted) : https://redis.io/topics/persistence
 # Redis need to restart to update from file stored in volume.
-# Add points to recreate moby and redis at the start of second part.
 -->

 ## Portainer